 current semester you are attending.

 - Complete VA Form 21-4138, Statement of Claim requesting an extension

 of your Educational Benefits until the end of the semester you benefits

 will expire in.
 For example, if your benefits expire on 12 September you

 may ask for benefits until the end of the Fall Semester.

-The MaV USO will then send your VA letter and statement
+The Office of Military and Veteran Services will then send your VA letter and statement

 of claim along with a copy of the semester's dates and courses you are